pivotal/docs-tap/supply-chain/platform-engineering/how-to/installing-supply-chain/post-install-configuration-nsp.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

-Once you have Tanzu Supply Chain installed, there are a number of step you'll need to complete to ensure you have a functioning installation.
-The recommended way of configuring service accounts/permissions on Tanzu Application Platform is to use the Namespace Provsioner.
+Once you have Tanzu Supply Chain installed, there are several step you must complete to ensure you have a functioning installation.
+Use Namespace Provisioner to configure service accounts and permissions.

 ## Things to configure